 According to the CDC, having just three drinks can lead to a deterioration of motor skills, including the ability to track moving objects and steer one's car.
 With this in mind, ValuePenguin's survey shows that 31% of men and 14% of women believe they could safely drive after three drinks.

 People may be unable to drive after consuming fewer than three drinks.
-The CDC cites impairment of visual and performance functions occurs after two drinks in many people.
+The CDC says impairment of visual and performance functions occurs after two drinks in many people.

 Just 24% of men said they didn't think they could drive home safely after drinking any alcohol, compared with 47% of women.
 Moreover, 7% of men believe they can have four drinks and drive safely, while another 7% would be comfortable driving after five or more libations.